fortio/fortio/README.md

 	url from the first request is used)
   -c int
 	Number of connections/goroutine/threads (default 4)
-  -cacert
+  -cacert string
-	Full path to the CA certificate required for grpc TLS.
-Applicable to the grpcping and load commands.
-Prepend the grpc destination with "https://" if standard TLS (i.e. valid server certificate signed by a trusted CA) is desired.
-	-cacert will override "https://" if both are provided.
-	(default "") means no user-provided ca certificate.
-  -cert
+	Path to a custom CA certificate file to be used for the GRPC client TLS, if empty, use https:// prefix for standard internet CAs TLS -cert string
-	Full path to the certificate used for grpc TLS.
-Applicable to the server command.
+	Path to the certificate file to be used for GRPC server TLS -compression
-	(default "") means no user-provided certificate.
-  -compression
 	Enable http compression
   -curl